SoftwareHeritage/swh-docs/docs/sysadm/server-architecture/howto-install-new-physical-server.rst

 .. note::

-   This page is based on **cassandra07** server installation.
-Replace the hostname and IP address according to your need.
+   In the following documentation, we use a variable HOSTNAME to templatize the machine name to install.
+It's its short name.
+As this page is based on the **cassandra07** server installation, the HOSTNAME is set with it.
+Replace the hostname and other configurations (e.g IP address, ...) according to the installation need.

 .. _build_the_iso_image: